The Federal Court Process in a Drug Case

 Even though there are many similarities, the differences between a federal drug case and a state drug case are significant.
 The procedural differences are just as important as the substantive differences, as even a minor procedural mistake can jeopardize your entire case.
 Understanding how a federal drug case works is critical to a successful outcome.

-If you’re facing federal drug charges, the federal criminal defense lawyers at Randall & Stump, Criminal Defense Attorneys have the knowledge and experience you need.
+If you’re facing federal drug charges, the federal criminal defense attorneys at Randall & Stump, Criminal Defense Attorneys have the knowledge and experience you need.
 We provide aggressive legal representation to people in the Charlotte area who are facing federal charges, working with them every step of the way to get a fair result.
-If you’d like to schedule a free consultation with one of our attorneys, call us at (980) 237-4579 or fill out our online contact form today.
+If you’d like to schedule a free consultation with one of our criminal lawyers in Charlotte, call us at (980) 237-4579 or fill out our online contact form today.

 If you are suspected of committing a federal drug crime, you will be placed under investigation by federal agents.
 The investigation could last weeks, months, or even years.
 During this time, federal agents will try to collect evidence that will support an indictment on federal drug charges.